Politics BA (Hons)

 The Politics course at Coventry University is a vibrant, modern course that addresses many current political questions to help you understand the complex world we live in.

-- An intellectually challenging course that encourages you to sharpen your analytical skills and engage with issues of vital concern for today’s world.
+• An exciting and modern course that aims to sharpen your analytical skills and engage with political questions that are of vital concern for today’s world.

 What you'll study